rtb7syl/snooogie/README.md

 ## A multi-threaded ,concurrent,TCP Connect port scanner and reconnaissance tool , which can scan and gather info about single/multiple host/s concurrently

- It serves as a port scanner,where it scans for any range of TCP ports of any host ,and identifies them as their open or closed.
+ It serves as a port scanner,where it scans for any range of TCP ports of any host ,and identifies them as either open or closed.
  It also gives info about different whois queries .